 - Silent Witness:

-- Season 18's "Snipers Nest", see's them facing a long range sniper, who along with his teenager accomplice, seemingly randomly murders eight people in five attacks over the span of two day's to hide the real targets of his murder spree, including his accomplices abusive father.
+- Season 18's "Snipers Nest", see's them facing a long range sniper, who along with his teenage accomplice, seemingly randomly murders eight people in five attacks over the span of two day's to hide the real targets of his murder spree, including his accomplice's abusive father.
 He even phones Nikki to boast that he's invincible and she will never capture him.

 - Supernatural: In "Slash Fiction", deciding that Sam and Dean are a potential threat to the Leviathan's plans Dick Roman has two take Sam and Dean's forms, then go on a cross country murder spree.
 Their MO is enter a populated areas such as banks or diners in towns that Sam and Dean have already been to, then slaughter everyone ensuring their always caught on Camera.
 This causes the actual Sam and Dean to skyrocket to the top of the FBI's most wanted list and have a country wide manhunt after them.
 Following the real Sam and Dean being caught up the local police whilst trying to stop their Doppelgangers, the two attack the sheriff's station killing and eating everyone before being defeated.

 - Whitechapel: The last two episodes of season three see the team facing a masked Poetic spree-killer who targets teenage delinquents whilst dressed up as the Boogieman.
-He kills a woman who had a history of making crank calls by forcing her mobile phone down her throat.
-Sets up a delinquent who threated people with a gun to be shot by the police.
-Drains the blood of a graffiti artist and then uses it to paint over their graffiti.
+He kills a woman who had a history of making crank calls by forcing her mobile phone down her throat, sets up a delinquent who threated people with a gun to be shot by the police, and drains the blood of a graffiti artist and then uses it to paint over their graffiti.
 Finally, for a woman who committed vandalism, including breaking a council flat's elevator, he overpowers then drags her up the stairs specifically so that her head hits each step.
 It's revealed he is the son of a local helpful resident, who died of a heart attack whilst climbing said stairs which he blames on the delinquents for causing him so much stress.

 - Ninja Sex Party: In "First Date", Danny, in an effort to invoke Evil Is Sexy, decides to take his date on a murder spree that night, killing five people in rapid succession for no other reason than to have fun killing people.